RayFoulk/SmallStack/Documents/DesignFCH12.md

     --|___________|--
        | | | | | |

-### Inter-Device Transport Notes
+### Inter-Register Transport Notes

-ROM to INS is special case
-  (Read-Only from ROM to Write-Only for INS)
+- ROM to INS: Read-Only from ROM to Write-Only for INS
-ALU output is special case (Write-Only to Data Bus) Accumulator-centric transport instructions
+- ALU output: Write-Only to Data Bus)
+- Accumulator-centric transport instructions
-ACC is used for unary operations
+- ACC is used for unary operations
-BOP is used with ACC for duadic operations
+- BOP is used with ACC for all dyadic operations
-BOP will have a bypass MUX at ALU for ops like
-    INC, DEC, JCP
+- BOP will have a bypass MUX at ALU for ops like INC, DEC, JCP

-// Special Case Transport
+#### Special Case Transport

 INS <-- SKT     Fetch Instr. hardcoded in 18-bit INS,
                 Read line overrides DSEL out to 0 also overrides ADDR_BUS with NIP out
                 NOTE: SKW with DSEL 0 is illegal

 ALU --> ACC     Driven by ALU opcodes,
                 Implied operands are ACC and BOP